wildfly/quickstart/CONTRIBUTING.md

 1. The sample project should be formatted using the JBoss AS profiles found at http://github.com/jboss/ide-config/tree/master/

+ - Code should be well documented with good comments.
+Please add an author tag (@author) to credit yourself for writing the code.
+ - You should use readable variable names to make it easy for users to read the code.

 2. The package must be *org.jboss.as.quickstarts*

 3. The quickstart project or folder name should match the quickstart name.
 Each sample project should have a unique name, allowing easy identification by users and developers.

+4. If you create a quickstart that uses a database table, make sure the name you use for the table is unique across all quickstarts.

-4. The project must follow the structure used by existing quickstarts such as [numberguess](https://github.com/jboss-jdf/jboss-as-quickstart/tree/master/numberguess).
+5. The project must follow the structure used by existing quickstarts such as [numberguess](https://github.com/jboss-jdf/jboss-as-quickstart/tree/master/numberguess).
 A good starting point would be to copy the  `numberguess` project.

-5. The sample project should be importable into JBoss Developer Studio/JBoss Tools and be deployable from there.
+6. The sample project should be importable into JBoss Developer Studio/JBoss Tools and be deployable from there.

-6. A sample project should have a simple build that the user can quickly understand.
+7. Maven POMs must be used.
+No other build system allowed unless the purpose of the quickstart is to show another build system in use.
 If using maven it should:

  - Not inherit from another POM
+ - Maven POMs must use the Java EE spec BOM/POM imports
+ - The POMs must be commented, with a comment each item in the POM
  - Import the various BOMs, either directly from a project, or from [JBoss BOMs](http://www.jboss.org/jdf/stack/stacks/), to determine version numbers.
 You should aim to have no dependencies declared directly.
 If you do, work with the jdf team to get them added to a BOM.
  - Use the JBoss AS Maven Plugin to deploy the example

-7. The sample project should contain a `README.md` file using the `template/README.md` file as a guideline
+8. The sample project must contain a `README.md` file using the `template/README.md` file as a guideline

-8. Don't forget to update the `pom.xml` in the quickstart root directory.
+9. Don't forget to update the `pom.xml` in the quickstart root directory.
 Add your quickstart to the 'modules' section.

+10. The project must target Java 6

+ - CDI should be used as the programming model
+ - Avoid using a web.xml if possible.
+Use faces-config.xml to activate JSF if needed.
+ - Any tests should use Arquillian.

 Kitchensink variants